Marcelo Rozo betting profile: Sony Open in Hawaii - PGA TOUR

 Rozo's recent performances

-- Rozo has not recorded any top-five, top-10, or top-20 finishes over his last 10 appearances.
+- Rozo has no recorded top finishes over his last ten appearances.

 - He has an average of -0.118 Strokes Gained: Off-the-Tee in his past five tournaments.